 Ingredients in Baba Ganoush

 Baba ganoush is really simple to make with just a handful of ingredients.
-Here's what you will need:
+Here's what you will need (full list of quantities in recipe card below):

 - Italian eggplants

-- lemon juice - fresh lemon juice is best
+- lemon juice - I recommend using fresh lemon juice for the best flavor.

 - garlic - this dip requires some raw garlic, so if you’re not a fan of eating raw garlic, I suggest roasting 1 or 2 cloves instead.
 You’ll still get that desirable garlic flavour, it will just be more mild and a bit sweeter.